PleatherStarfish/bomsquad/README.md

 ## Supporting the Project

-If BOM Squad has been helpful to you, consider supporting development costs via [Ko-fi](https://ko-fi.com/bomsquad/) to help maintain server and hosting expenses.
+If BOM Tech has been helpful to you, consider supporting development costs via [Ko-fi](https://ko-fi.com/bomsquad/) to help maintain server and hosting expenses.

 ## License